nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/conditionals-and-loops.md

 Console.WriteLine($"You chose: {response}");
 ```
 There are two things to notice here.
 The first is that we can reassign `response`, similar to a variable declared with `let` in Javascript.
-For the second let's run the program a few more times.
+For the second, let's run the program a few more times.
 1. The first time, hit `Enter` without entering any text, and ensure that our program asks us for input again.
 Then, enter any text and hit `Enter`.
-1. The second time, type three spaces and press `Enter` What happened?
+1. The second time, type three spaces and press `Enter`.
+What happened?

 It looks like we might not have handled the edge case of a user entering only spaces.
 There are a few ways we can handle this problem, and we will explore two now.